Work with XML and JSON

 In the Taxi model, you’ll notice that the name of the field is composed of special types that will be used to share data across services and connect them together.
 This means you are not coupled to field names, which are free to change without impacting the model.

-The Taxi code that describes the FilmsService is shown in the films.taxi tab below, and an example of the list of films returned is shown in the films-data.xml tab.
+The Taxi code that describes the FilmsService is shown in the films.taxi tab below, and an example of the XML source for the list of films is shown in the films-data.xml tab.

 • films.taxi